CollierCZ/docs-media/java-rx-sdk-reame.md

     .orderParameter("elements.street", OrderType.Desc);
 ```

-If you need to add other query parameters to URL directly, you can use `addParameter` method:
+If you need to add other query parameters to the URL directly, you can use the `addParameter` method:

 ```java
 MultipleItemQuery<Cafe> query = deliveryService.<Cafe>items()